-According to the grant contract, where the amendment to the budget or application form does not affect the basic purpose of the Project and the financial impact is limited to a transfer between items within the same main budget heading including cancellation or introduction of an item, or a transfer between main budget headings involving a variation of 15% or less of the amount originally entered (or as modified by addendum) in relation to each concerned main heading for eligible costs, the lead beneficiary may amend the budget and inform MA via JTS in writing (by sending request for changes in the project with all necessary annexes) without delay (not later than 14 days from the date when a change becomes valid).
-This method may not be used to amend the heading for the staff costs, the administrative costs (calculated as flat rate) and other costs presented in the project budget as lump sums.
+According to the grant contract, where the amendment to the budget or application form does not affect the basic purpose of the Project and the financial impact is limited to a transfer between items within the same main budget heading including cancellation or introduction of an item, or a transfer between main budget headings involving a variation of 15% or less of the amount originally entered (or as modified by addendum) in relation to each concerned main heading for eligible costs, the lead beneficiary may amend the budget and notify MA via JTS by sending written request for changes in the project with all necessary annexes.

-The MA/JTS has the right to oppose to the proposed changes.
+The MA/JTS has the right to oppose to the notified changes.
 The MA reserves the right to reject introduced modifications in case of noncompliance with Programme eligibility rules.